studywysc/studywysc.github.io/upstream/_discord/content/ads.md

 ### Questions?

+Your messages may be deleted and your account may be subject to administrative action should they violate the policies above.
 Reach out to us in #support with any questions!